Uncovering the Social Interaction in Swarm Intelligence with Network Science

-Self-organization is a natural phenomenon that emerges in systems with a large number of interacting components.
-Self-organized systems show robustness, scalability, and flexibility, which are essential properties when handling real-world problems.
-Swarm intelligence seeks to design nature-inspired algorithms with a high degree of self-organization.
+\begin{sciabstract} Swarm intelligence is the collective behavior emerging in systems with locally interacting components.
+Because of their self-organization capabilities, swarm-based systems show essential properties for handling real-world problems such as robustness, scalability, and flexibility.
 Yet, we do not know {\itshape why} swarm-based algorithms work well and neither we can compare the different approaches in the literature.
-The lack of a common framework capable of characterizing these several swarm-based algorithms, transcending their particularities, has led to a stream of publications inspired by different aspects of nature without much regard as to whether they are similar to already existing approaches.
-We address this gap by introducing a network-based framework---the interaction network---to examine computational swarm-based systems via the optics of {\itshape social dynamics}.
-We discuss the social dimension of several swarm classes and provide a case study of the Particle Swarm Optimization.
-The interaction network enables a better understanding of the plethora of approaches currently available by looking at them from a general perspective focusing on the structure of the social interactions.
+The lack of a common framework capable of characterizing these several swarm-based algorithms, transcending their particularities, has led to a stream of publications inspired by different aspects of nature without a systematic comparison over existing approaches.
+Here, we address this gap by introducing a network-based framework---the interaction network---to examine computational swarm-based systems via the optics of the {\itshape social dynamics} of such interaction network; a clear example of network science being applied to bring further clarity to a complicated field within artificial intelligence.
+We discuss the social interactions of four well-known swarm-based algorithms and provide an in-depth case study of the Particle Swarm Optimization.
+The interaction network enables researchers to study {\itshape swarm algorithms as systems}, removing the algorithm particularities from the analyses while focusing on the structure of the social interactions. \end{sciabstract}